 Then there's the $2 coin, or "toonie."
 It’s not just two dollars, it's two-toned, and even two-piece.
 It's got a copper center, with the Queen on the front and a polar bear on the back, and a nickel ring around it.
 This coin is about the size of the Eisenhower silver dollars we used to have.
 This is the coin that drives me bonkers when I'm up there.

 My suggestion is that, when you first get your money changed before you begin your trip, ask for $1 coins but no $2 coins.
 It's just simpler.
 I like Canada a lot, but their money, yikes, eh?

-This is Canada, the Great White North, so, being April, it may still feel like winter, especially if the wind is blasting off Lake Ontario.
+This is Canada, the Great White North, but, being early June, the traditional Canadian cold, and the wind blasting off Lake Ontario, should not be a problem.
 In which case the Rogers Centre roof will be likely to be closed.
 So you should pack a winter jacket.
 If you're going from May onward, even in late September, it will probably be warm enough to not bring any jacket, but bring a light one just in case.

-According to the Toronto Star website, temperatures will be in the low 40s in the afternoons and the low 30s at night, so expect the dome to be closed for all 3 games.
-But no rain or snow is expected.
+According to the Toronto Star website, temperatures will be in the low 60s in the afternoons and the mid-50s at night, so expect the dome to be open for at least the Saturday and Sunday afternoon games, if not all 4 games.

 Toronto is in the Eastern Time Zone, so you won't have to reset your watch or fiddle with your smartphone's clock.

 Tickets.
 It used to be that getting tickets to any Blue Jays home game, not just Yankee games, was hard, because they were selling the SkyDome out, 50,000 per night.
 It peaked in their 2nd straight World Championship season of 1993, 50,098.